mauhftw/apache-access-parser/README.md

 # Apache-access-parser

 A simple php script for getting request's statistics.
+The script requires an apache access log file.
+The scripts includes an apache's access log file example to test the script.

 Basically the script shows information about:

 - Total number of entries
 - Total number of success requests (HTTP CODES 2xx)